 Petrie's fable about a boy who talked to animals.
 But instead of befriending animals,

 he and Lassie end up playing Good Samaritan to people: a discouraged painter, a

-farmer with a missing pigeon, a hungry hobo, and a girl wandered from her picnic
+farmer with a missing pigeon, a hungry hobo, and a three-year-old girl who's